 1) In massage therapy, as in most careers, experience rules!
 In other words, the more types of massage they know, the more high paying careers they have!
-If your therapist has years of experience, knows lots of techniques, and is in private practice, expect to pay more.
+If your therapist has years of experience, knows lots of techniques, and is in private practice, clients should expect to pay more.

 2) Demand vs. supply matters!
 If you have 40 massage therapist in a 40 mile radius, starting salaries for massage therapy will not be as much as if you had one therapist in a 40 mile radius.
 The exception here is very remote, unpopulated, or poor areas.

 3) Massage therapists are considered health care providers, at least in many states.
-Therefore, they pay a large payment each year for insurance, license renewal, and business license fees.
-They are also considered self-employed, which means they pay a self-employment taxes, which is quite hefty!
+Therefore, they pay a large payment each year for malpractice insurance, license renewal, and business license fees.
+They are also considered self-employed, which means they pay self-employment taxes, which is quite hefty!

 4) Massage therapy supplies are not cheap.
 Just one gallon of massage oil can cost around $50, and that's for the less expensive stuff.
 Good quality oils, creams and lotions are costly, and most therapists want the best for their clients.